mvolkmann/blog/src/htmx.md

 ## Using TypeScript

-The steps below provide one way to use TypeScript for developing the front end of an HTMX project.
+The steps below provide one way to use TypeScript for developing the front end of an htmx project.
-They create a new project that uses HTMX, TypeScript, and Vite.
+They create a new project that uses htmx, TypeScript, and Vite.
 Vite provides a local HTTP server with hot reload.

 A back end can be created using any programming language and framework